-Frankston City Council, along with other defined entities under the Gender Equality Act 2020, are required to conduct a gender audit and utilise the audit results to inform a meaningful Gender Equality Action Plan (GEAP), which is required to be submitted to the Commission for Gender Equality in the Public Sector by the 31 March 2022.
+Frankston City Council, along with other defined entities under the Gender Equality Act 2020, are required to conduct a gender audit and utilise the audit results to inform a meaningful Gender Equality Action Plan (GEAP), which is required to be submitted to the Commission for Gender Equality in the Public Sector by the 30 March 2022.

 The GEAP comprises the internally focussed aspects of Gender Equality at Frankston City Council.
-There are additional initiatives aiming to include gender equality into our policies, programs and services as they impact the community - these will be known as 'Gender Impact Assessments'.
-This Action Plan will detail data and initiatives which are focussed internally on the staff, culture and outcomes involved in working at Frankston City Council.
+There are additional initiatives aiming to include gender equality into our policies, programs and services as they impact the community.
+As such, this Action Plan will detail data and initiatives which are focussed internally on the staff, culture and outcomes involved in working at Frankston City Council.